 Pat is a graduate of Old Dominion University.
 She developed many of her skills working on several major motion pictures in production coordination and media exposure.

 She was the Production Manager for a cable television station in Virginia for 11 years, overseeing every aspect of daily television production.
 Pat’s passion is producing outdoor sports programs, such as fishing, hunting, skiing, boating, flying and horseback riding.
 She has produced segments for television all over the United States, Canada, and locations outside of the U.S. including England, Scotland, Mexico and the Caribbean.

 Pat’s attention to detail is evident in the production of the Best of America by Horseback series.
 She makes sure each episode is informative, educational, scenic, and is appealing to a broad audience.
 If viewers do not have horses, her goal is to still have them enjoy the beautiful scenery, wildlife and interesting information she tries to include in every show.

+Del Shields, along with his wife Shevawn, are helping expand Best of America by Horseback episodes by hosting additional rides in the midwest and western states.
+Del has been with the show since 2005 both hosting and entertaining guests with his authentic cowboy songs.
 Talk to anyone who has ever heard Del sing or speak in rhyme the poetry he writes and they will tell you, “he’s been there.”
 Upon hearing him yourself, you realize the Cowboy breed is still alive and well.
 Del has been referred to by some as “the cowboy with the velvet voice.”